Terrycoco/nextjs-redux-boilerplate/README.md

 See the section in Next docs about [deployment](https://github.com/zeit/next.js/wiki/Deployment) for more information.

+## Page Template
+There is a template file in the /pages section which is all set up with every features.
+Simply copy it and then you're good to go.
+For further explantion, read on:

 ## Using SASS / CSS

 I prefer to organize my stylesheets this way: